-Students attending Thaddeus Stevens College of Technology who wish to receive financial aid, in addition to meeting other eligibility criteria, must be in good academic standing and making satisfactory academic progress in their degree or certificate program.
-Student academic progress (SAP) will be reviewed at the end of each term or semester once grades are posted.
+Students attending Thaddeus Stevens College of Technology who wish to receive financial aid, in addition to meeting other eligibility criteria, must be in good academic standing and making satisfactory academic progress (SAP) in their degree or certificate program.
+SAP will be reviewed at the end of each term or semester once grades are posted.
+If a grade change should occur after this process, the students' progress will be revaluated.
+Students who fail to make progress will first be placed on a Financial Aid Warning for SAP.
+Students who fail to make progress on a semester they are on warning will become ineligible for Financial Aid until they have met the SAP requirements.
 Future financial aid disbursements will be on hold until SAP requirements are satisfied.
+Students may appeal being ineligible for failure to meet SAP requirements.
+If an appeal is granted, the student will be placed on Financial Aid Probation for SAP.
+Any student who fails to meet the requirements of SAP while on probation will become ineligible for Financial Aid until they have met all SAP requirements.
+This cannot be appealed.

-a.
-Quality of Progress: Good Academic Standing

-Students requesting aid must maintain the GPA requirements listed below.
-If students fall below the requirements listed below, they will be placed on financial aid probation for the following semester in which they must bring up their GPA to the requirements listed below.

-If students fail to meet the requirements during the probation period, they will lose their financial aid until they have met the requirements listed below.
-Loss of financial aid includes Title IV funding and institutional funding.
+- a.
+Quality Of Progress "Good Academic Standing" (Effective Fall 2017) - Students requesting aid must maintain a 2.0 GPA.
+This requirement includes pre-major coursework.
+If a student falls below the required 2.0 GPA they will be placed on financial aid warning for the following semester in which they must bring their GPA up to the required 2.0. - If a student fails to meet the requirements during the warning period they will lose their financial aid until they have met the GPA requirement.
+Loss of Financial Aid includes Title IV funding and institutional funding.

-Minimum Required at TSCT Cumulative Credit Hours Earned:

-1.0 Up to 12

-1.20 13-24

-1.40 25-36

-1.60

-1.80

-2.00 61 or greater

 b.
-Quantity of Progress: Pace of Unit Completion
+Quantity Of Progress - "Pace Of Unit Completion"

 TSCT students must complete at least two-thirds (67%) of all units in which they originally enroll from the time of first attendance in their program.
-Thus, a first-term TSCT student who originally enrolls in nine units, withdraws from three units, and successfully completes the remaining six units, would be meeting the quantitative measure requirement since the student did pass at least two-thirds (67%) of the units in which he/she originally enrolled.
+Thus, a first-term TSCT student who originally enrolls in 9 units, withdraws from 3 units, and successfully completes the remaining 6 units, would be meeting the quantitative measure requirement since the student did pass at least two-thirds (67%) of the units in which he or she originally enrolled.